Boniva

 Boniva is a medication that is used for preventing and treating osteoporosis in postmenopausal women.
 By binding to certain cells in bones, the drug can help prevent vertebral fractures and increase bone mineral density in the spine and hip.
 Boniva, which is available by prescription, comes in tablet and injectable form.
 Potential side effects include heartburn, diarrhea, and arm or leg pain.

 Boniva® (ibandronate sodium) is a prescription medication used to both treat and prevent osteoporosis in postmenopausal women.
-It can be taken either daily or just once a month.
+It is taken just once a month.

 (Click Boniva Uses for more information, including possible off-label uses.)